usnistgov/FIPS201/_Appendix/accreditation.md

 assessment phase, the appropriate assessment methods stipulated in the methodology for each PCI/DPCI and control are carried out and the individual results recorded.
-The accreditation phase involves aggregating the results of assessment, arriving at an accreditation decision, and issuing the appropriate notification – the authorization to operate (ATO) or the denial of authorization to operate (DATO), that is consistent with the accreditation decision.
+The accreditation phase involves aggregating the results of assessment, arriving at an accreditation decision, and issuing the appropriate notification – the Authorization To Operate (ATO) or the Denial of Authorization To Operate (DATO), that is consistent with the accreditation decision.